JPsiInVR/script-and-story-board/2nd_Scene/second_scene.md

 You can think of detectors as huge devices that by the interaction of their matter with particles can figure out their properties.
 They usually consist of several layers of different materials to detect different kinds of particles.

-Let’s have a look at our particle detectors at the SPEAR accelerator.
+Let’s have a look at one of our particle detectors at the SPEAR accelerator: The MARK I detector.

-We have the detectors MARK I.